-The morning I was scheduled to go on a mine tour in Potosí, Jess asked me ‘Why do you have to do it?’, looking at me anxiously.
+The morning I was scheduled to go on a mine tour of Cerro Rico mountain in Potosí, Bolivia, Jess asked me ‘Why do you have to do it?’, looking at me anxiously.
 I knew she wasn’t happy about me going into this mountain, especially after finding out that it can collapse anytime, and spending a couple of hours crawling through narrow muddy passageways in the worst conditions thinkable, and had no interest in experiencing the mine for herself.

 However, I just had to know what it was really like inside this mine.
 We had read so much about Cerro Rico, the fabled mountain that helped the Spanish to get rich when they conquered South America in the 16th century, providing them with enough silver to build a bridge from Potosí to Madrid (figuratively, of course).
 Now, the silver is long gone, and Potosí, once one of the biggest and wealthiest cities in the world, is now the poorest city in Bolivia.

 Reading about the dangers of the Cerro Rico mine tours certainly didn’t leave me unaffected – possible accidents through explosions or trolleys gone lose, potential cave ins and exposure to silica dust, asbestos deposits, chemicals and gases, doesn’t sound like most people’s idea of a fun day out.
 But it wasn’t supposed to be fun anyway, it was supposed to be educational and eye-opening.